-- We will appropriately monitor internet use on all setting-owned or provided internet enabled devices.
-This is achieved by: - Physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via monitoring approaches we will: - Respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+• We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
+This is achieved by physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services.

+- If a concern is identified via monitoring approaches we will respond in line with the Child Protection and Safeguarding Policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.